stac-utils/stac-fields/README.md

 The most important methods are:

 * `format(value: any, field: string, spec: object, context: object = null, parent: object = null) => string`: Applies the right formatting depending on the data type of the a single property.
-* `label(key: string, specs: object | string = 'metadata')`: Formats a label according to the rules given in `specs`.
-By default uses the labels from fields.json.
+* `label(key: string, spec: object = null)`: Formats a label according to the rules given in `spec`.
+By default uses the metadata labels from fields.json.
 * `extension(key: string) => string`: Formats an extension, similar to `label`.
 * `formatAssets(assets: object, context: object, filter: function = null, coreKey: string = '') => object`: Formats the assets.
 Also groups by extension per asset.
 * `formatLinks(links: object, context: object, filter: function = null, coreKey: string = '') => object`: Formats the links.
 Also groups by extension per link.